MileHacker Logo

 Pele Island

 A small, unspoiled island located north of Efate, accessible by a short boat ride from Emua Wharf.
-It is part of the Nguna-Pele Marine Protected Area, pristine beaches, excellent snorkeling, and a chance to see a traditional village environment without commercialization.
+It is part of the Nguna-Pele Marine Protected Area, pristine beaches, excellent snorkeling, plus a chance to see a traditional village environment without commercialization.

 Experience & Appeal